harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 ## Sorting

-You can sort your search in the cases endpoint using the `ordering` argument.
-To order your results in ascending order, supply the ordering argument with the field on which you'd like to sort your results.
+You can sort your search in the cases endpoint using the `ordering` parameter.
+To sort your results in ascending order, supply the `ordering` parameter with the field on which you'd like to sort your results.
 For example, if you'd like to search for the term 'baronetcy' with the oldest cases appearing first, supply the following query:

     {% api_url "cases-list" %}?search=baronetcy&ordering=decision_date

 You can also sort in descending order by adding a minus sign before the field on which you'd like to sort.
-To perform the same search sorted in descending order, that is, seeing the newest cases first, then use this query:
+To perform the same search sorted in descending order, that is, with the newest cases first, use this query:

     {% api_url "cases-list" %}?search=baronetcy&ordering=-decision_date